PurePi/Apple-II-Emulator/wiki/peripheral cards.md

 slot 2's, etc. Generally, the card does not rely on being placed in a specific slot, so this PROM should be address-independent.
 All JMP instructions to other parts of PROM should be replaced with branches or forced branches.
 You may require that a card be put into a specific slot to remove this limitation and save several bytes if you're short on space.
-PROM software is always entered through its lowest address ($C100, $C200, etc) and typically holds driver software (91/80).
+PROM software should always be entered through its lowest address ($C100, $C200, etc) and typically holds driver software (91/80).

 ## XROM

 Each card has a 2KB, absolutely-addressed expansion rom that occupies the address space $C800-$CFFF.
 It's important to note that all cards' expansion ROMs share this address space, and only one may be accessed at a time.
-First, the device select (devSel) flag is turned on when the card's GPIO space is referenced.
-This is done by software outside of the card's control, and partially enables the card's XROM.
+Any reference to the card's PROM will activate that card's XROM and IOStrobe line.
-Second, the I/O strobe line fully enables the card's XROM, and is triggered by a reference to the card's PROM.
-The devSel flag must be set in order for the I/O strobe flag to be set.
-Otherwise, your PROM may accidentally access the XROM of the previously active card, or if no card has been used yet, an IRQ will be triggered.
-Once the I/O strobe flag has been set, the card's PROM may then reference address $CFFF to turn off all cards' devSel flags.
-Now your card, because its I/O strobe flag is still set, has sole access to its XROM (95/84).
+Unlike the original implementation, it is not necessary for address $CFFF to disable any flags because the emulator itself handles the XROM and decides which to use, rather than having a process of telling the cards when they should direct references to XROM to their own on-board memory (95/84). $CFFF has no special purpose in this emulator.

 ## Slot 0